More Ways to Navigate

 Site Guide: Ozone

-Several resources about earthquakes are available from the SERC websites.
+Several resources about ozone are available from the SERC websites.
 Below is a list of project websites that provide visualizations, teaching activities, and tools that may be of use in the classroom or in lab.

 Click the images above to browse teaching activities and course descriptions related to Plate Tectonics.
 Collections are contributed by faculty and may include service learning projects, writing assignments, field trips, course descriptions and syllabi.

-Collections on Stratospheric Ozone and Ozone Holes
+General Collections & Resources: Stratospheric Ozone and Ozone Holes

 Analyzing the Antarctic Ozone Hole - In this guided activity, users quantify the area of the Antarctic ozone hole each October from 1996 to 2004.
 Then they bring their measurements into a spreadsheet program and create a graph to document changes in the size of the ozone hole.
 This activity is part of the Earth Exploration Toolbook, which provides teachers and/or students with direct practice for using scientific tools to analyze Earth science data.
 This activity is designed for a high school audience; there is also a college level version of this activity.